 The Grand Old Lady of Meredith nightlife.

-The Pink Flamingo is a perennial favourite at Meredith; over the years she has undergone countless facelifts, renovations and undercover raids, but her popularity endures.
+The Pink Flamingo is a perennial favourite at Meredith; over the years she has been the subject of countless facelifts, renovations and legal troubles, but her popularity endures.
 Never once, I might add, has she had a complaint from neighbours, which says a lot about the character of the good people of Hong Kong Island and Mulwaverley, whose homes adjoin the landmark latenite hub.
 Obviously any new people moving into the area understand it is a long-standing and culturally vital entertainment precinct, so they appreciate that the incumbent culture takes priority over their individual desires.

 A Colourful History